-Just like so many of today’s business departments, the Human Resources is slowly but surely evolving into a data-driven function.
-The purpose is to go from simple reporting to a smarter use of analytics, enabling companies and managers to track and predict employees’ performance, make better-informed talent decisions, and have the opportunity to operate advanced workforce planning.
+Just like so many of today’s business departments, human resources is slowly but surely evolving into a data-driven function.
+Filled with numerous HR KPIs, the purpose is to go from simple reporting to smarter use of analytics, enabling companies and managers to track and predict employees’ performance, make better-informed talent decisions, and have the opportunity to operate advanced workforce planning with the help of modern HR analytics software.
+Turning to a professional online dashboard, HR professionals can keep a close eye on employee performance, recruiting, and talent management processes.

 Another metric that you can track on your HR dashboard template and that is linked to the previous ones is the average overtime hours worked by your employees.
 Tracking the overtime hours is a good thing to see if your employees are understaffed, or may lack a bit of training in certain areas, which will impact their productivity.
 It might also indicate a sudden rise in activity and business growth.
 But it shouldn’t become the norm, because a constant high pressure and work fatigue will inevitably lead to demotivated and unsatisfied employees that will then tend to not show up or call sick.
 A simple way for you to fix abnormally high overtime hours is to hire and train new workers.
 That might impact your finances and momentarily increase your training costs, but it is always a certain risk to take and when the hiring is made correctly, the return on such investment always pays off.